AI/ML based Joint Source and Channel Coding for HARQ-ACK Payload: Fading Channel Receiver Design

 \subsection{Low Complexity Coherent Receiver}

 Both the receivers proposed in Section \ref{subsec:optimal_noncoherent} and \ref{subsec:optimal_coherent} compute identical probabilities.
-The coherent design is more compatible with traditional receiver processing whereby we first use the pilot REs to perform channel estimation (ChEST) and then utilize the channel estimate on the data REs to decode (provided $\beta_m = 1$).
 However, the computation of the bitwise likelihood in \eqref{eq:bitwise_likelihood} using the receivers described thus far will require computing a weighted sum of $2^{k-1}$ exponentials for each of the $k$ information bits.
-In order to reduce the computational complexity, we demonstrate how to simplify the coherent receiver design under the following assumptions \begin{itemize} \item $p(\mathbf{y}_{p,l}|\mathcal{H}_m)$ can be dropped i.e. $\beta_m = 1$ \item $\mathbf{R}_{\mathbf{hh}} = \mathbf{1}_N\mathbf{1}_N^T$ i.e., channel is frequency flat. \end{itemize} Our results in Section \ref{subsec:results_prac_coh_noncoh} will demonstrate that we can drop $p(\mathbf{y}_{p,l}|\mathcal{H}_m)$ even if $\beta_m \neq 1$ without significant performance degradation.
-However, the second assumption will cause minimal performance degradation only if the number of resource blocks (RBs) allocated is small so that the channel is effectively ``frequency-flat''.
-This is typically the case for PUCCH transmissions.
+In order to reduce the computational complexity, we demonstrate how to simplify the coherent receiver design described in Section \ref{subsec:optimal_coherent} assuming $\beta_m = 1$ and $\mathbf{R}_{\mathbf{hh}} = \mathbf{1}_N\mathbf{1}_N^T$ i.e., channel is frequency flat.
+Our results in Section \ref{subsec:results_prac_coh_noncoh} will demonstrate that we can drop $p(\mathbf{y}_{p,l}|\mathcal{H}_m)$ even if $\beta_m \neq 1$ without significant performance degradation.
+However, the second assumption will cause minimal performance degradation only if the number of resource blocks (RBs) allocated is small as is the case for PUCCH, so that the channel is effectively ``frequency-flat''.

 Substituting for $p(\mathbf{y}_{p,l}, \mathbf{y}_{d,l}|\mathcal{H}_m)$ in $p(\mathbf{y}_l | b_i = 1)$, we have

 Approximating the sum of exponentials by the dominating exponential and taking $\log$ on both sides, we have